merrittbrody06/invert-binary-tree-iterative/README.md

 [Recursive Version](https://github.com/merrittbrody06/invert-binary-tree-recursive)

 # Premise
-This iterative function minimises stack memory and instead uses heap memory to iterate over a binary tree and invert each node and it's children.
+This iterative function minimises stack memory and instead uses heap memory to iterate over a binary tree and invert each node and its children.

 # Complexity
 - Time complexity: